bibleup/wordpress/readme.txt

 > **Note:**
 > This is the official WordPress plugin for BibleUp and it relies on the development of [BibleUp Core](https://github.com/bibleup/bibleup).
-> We use a third-party service to provide for the regulated distribution of essential [files](https://www.jsdelivr.com/package/npm/@bibleup/bibleup).
-The use of this plugin requires user's consent to the [Terms & Policies - jsDelivr](https://www.jsdelivr.com/terms).
+> We use third-party service to provide for the regulated distribution of essential [files](https://www.jsdelivr.com/package/npm/@bibleup/bibleup).
+The use of this plugin requires your consent to the [Terms & Policies - jsDelivr](https://www.jsdelivr.com/terms).
 No personal data is collected.

 ## Features 💡